IBM/aspera-cli/README.erb.md

 ### Execution

-The tool intentionally supports only a "finite execution time" mode, i.e. it needs to be run regularly to create or update preview files.
+The tool intentionally supports only a "one shot" mode.
+It needs to be run regularly to create or update preview files.
-I.e. it does not implement a loop.
+It does not implement a loop.
 Running preview generation on a regular basis shall be done using the operating system scheduler (e.g. Cron on Linux, or Task Scheduler on Windows).
 To prevent parallel execution of the task, one can use either